cdapio/cdap/examples/TrafficAnalytics/README.rst

 Running the MapReduce Job
 .........................
-Start the MapReduce job by either:
+Start the MapReduce job by:

 - In the Continuuity Reactor Dashboard: